 After Harvey, Comm Center Supervisor Lori Broadrick put her thoughts on the storm into words, which became one of the most viewed articles ever posted on the CCEMS News Page.
 You can read it here.

-In addition to Cypress Creek EMS, the Comm Center handles 9-1-1 and dispatch for the following agencies.
+In addition to Cypress Creek EMS, the Comm Center handled 9-1-1 and dispatch for the following agencies in 2017.

 Stafford Fire Department (added after Hurricane Harvey)